prjemian/cmd_response/doc/source/basic_example.rst

 >>> ?rate
 7327

-The the main loop of the program is starting every 136 microseconds now (:math:`1/7327`) as the sketch collects the analog signal and periodically averages the values.
+The the main loop of the program is starting every 0.136 milliseconds now (:math:`1/7327`) as the sketch collects the analog signal and periodically averages the values.